 Review

-With a surprisingly low price point and a satisfactory combination of vitamins and minerals, the Honest Company Prenatal Once Daily is also 100% organic – even when it’s difficult to be.
+With a surprisingly low price point and a satisfactory combination of vitamins and minerals, the Honest Company Prenatal Once Daily is also 100% organic โ even when itโs difficult to be.

-On top of that, this pill doesn’t have DHA – Honest Co. made a separate pill for that – which is fine, but you’ll have to swallow two more soft gels on top of this behemoth to get all of your recommended nutrients.
+There is just one large tablet a day to swallow, and a natural vanilla coating makes that task a tiny bit easier.
+Fruit enzymes are present to encourage better digestion and less nausea.
+That being said, it is huge and still difficult for some women to handle.
+On top of that, this pill doesnโt have DHA โ Honest Co. made a separate pill for that โ which is fine, but youโll have to swallow two more soft gels on top of this behemoth to get all of your recommended nutrients.

-Everything in this prenatal is truly organic though, and they don’t even push that point (though they do proudly display “non-GMO” everywhere, which is pretty close).
+Everything in this prenatal is truly organic though, and they donโt even push that point (though they do proudly display โnon-GMOโ everywhere, which is pretty close).
+Besides the DHA, every single nutrient you need during your pregnancy is in this big olโ thing.

 There are more than a few negative reviews of this pill, but most of them stem from its size and organic nature.
+It can be hard to get down, and it tastes nasty if you donโt knock it back ASAP.
+You might want to avoid this one if youโre not a professional pill-taker.

 Best Vegetarian/Vegan Prenatal Vitamins